tkinali/php-getter-setter-generator/README.md

 - `phpgsg.getterSetterGenerator.indentWithTab`: Uses tab character as the indent character instead of spaces. (indentSize option is calculated as 1)
 - `phpgsg.getterSetterGenerator.sortMethods`: You can prioritize getters or setters, or sort them mixed when arranging methods.
 - `phpgsg.getterSetterGenerator.orderBy`: You can choose alphabetical sorting or the property order defined in the class when sorting methods.
+- `phpgsg.getterSetterGenerator.contextMenu.constructor`: Shows or hides the "Generate Constructor" option in the context menu.
+- `phpgsg.getterSetterGenerator.contextMenu.getter`: Shows or hides the "Generate Getters" option in the context menu.
+- `phpgsg.getterSetterGenerator.contextMenu.setter`: Shows or hides the "Generate Setters" option in the context menu.
+- `phpgsg.getterSetterGenerator.contextMenu.getterAndSetter`: Shows or hides the "Generate Getters and Setters" option in the context menu.

 ## Installation